 Mediation in SmartPLS

-The SmartPLS results of the PLS algorithm and the bootstrap procedure include the direct, the (total and specific) indirect effect, and the total effect.
+In SmartPLS, the results of the PLS-SEM algorithm and the bootstrap procedure include the direct, the total indirect effect, the specific indirect effects, and the total effect.
 These outcomes, which are available in the SmartPLS results reports, permit conducting a mediator analysis (e.g., as suggested by Hair et al. 2017).
 Note that the SmartPLS results allow analyzing both single and multiple mediation models (i.e., parallel and serial mediation).

 Hair, J. F., Hult, G. T. M., Ringle, C. M., and Sarstedt, M. (2017).
 A Primer on Partial Least Squares Structural Equation Modeling (PLS-SEM), 2nd Ed., Sage: Thousand Oaks.

-- Nitzl, C., Roldán, J. L., and Cepeda Carrión, G. (2016), Mediation Analysis in Partial Least Squares Path Modeling: Helping Researchers Discuss More Sophisticated Models, Industrial Management & Data Systems, 119 (9), 1849-1864.
+Nitzl, C., Roldán, J. L., and Cepeda Carrión, G. (2016).
+Mediation Analysis in Partial Least Squares Path Modeling: Helping Researchers Discuss More Sophisticated Models, Industrial Management & Data Systems, 119 (9), 1849-1864.